 7. The Davis Theater

-The Davis Theater was built in 1918 and opened as the Pershing Theater before it was renamed the Davis Theater in the 1930s.
-For over 100 years it showed a variety of entertainment ranging from puppet shows to silent films.
+One of our favorite Chicago movie theaters, The Davis Theater, was built in 1918 and opened as the Pershing Theater before it was renamed the Davis Theater in the 1930s.
+For over 100 years, it has shown a variety of entertainment, ranging from puppet shows to silent films.

-After undergoing extensive renovations at the start of 2016 it now features three screens and an attached restaurant and bar, Carbon Arc Bar & Board, that boasts a massive cocktail menu, an enormous wine list, 18 beers on tap, and its own incredibly tasty gourmet popcorn.
+After undergoing extensive renovations at the start of 2016, it now features three screens and an attached restaurant and bar, Carbon Arc Bar & Board, that boasts a massive cocktail menu, an enormous wine list, 18 beers on tap, and its incredibly tasty gourmet popcorn.

 Address: 4614 N Lincoln Ave, Chicago